GBHyland/APS-Process-Workflow-intermediate/new-customer-onboarding-process.md

 10. You may now test your process in the Digital Workspace.
     -	*Note: To ensure the KYC Java Delegate task is working you can view the saved document and check the “out of state” box to ensure the true or false variable is being set by the Delegate.

-### lab 8: Add a Parallel Gateway and Splitting Paths
+### lab 8: Add an Exclusive Gateway and Splitting Paths
 1. Open your New Customer process in edit mode.
 2. Delete the end event.
-3. From the left panel, under Gateways, add a Parallel Gateway to your process.
+3. From the left panel, under Gateways, add an Exclusive Gateway to your process.
 Connect it from the KYC Delegate task.
-4. From the Parallel Gateway, add a User Task.
+4. Select the gateway and add a **User task** using the small menu that appears.
-5. Name the user task: Manager Follow-Up
+5. Name the user task: ```Manager Follow-Up```
 6. With the user task selected, click on the Referenced form No reference selected value.
 7. In the Form reference popup window, select the New Form button.
 8. In the Create a new form window, enter the following values: